-Dancing at the Vatican is an inspirational documentary telling the story of a seemingly impossible journey made by families bound by the same devastating, genetically inherited disease, Huntington’s.
-The film captures this pivotal moment of hope for Huntington’s Disease families in a film that will lift spirits after the ravages of 2020; showing that if enough people who refuse to give in, come together, anything is possible.
+An inspirational documentary telling the story of hope for Huntington’s Disease families.
+Showing that if enough people who refuse to give in, come together, anything is possible.

 HSG and its members offer free educational opportunities to providers so they can offer quality care to their patients and families impacted by HD.